phayv/Machine-Learning-Algorithms/Matrices/LDLt-Factorization/README.md

 # LDLt Factorization
-NOTE: requires positive definite, which are symmetric, matrices
+NOTE: requires positive definite, which are also symmetric, matrices
 Not as accurate as regular GE, but still an okay approximation.
 Operation Counts: (similar to LU)